 A pre-season conditioning program should gradually increase in intensity and duration to prepare athletes for competition.

-To reduce scrummaging injuries at lower rugby levels, props should crouch, touch, pause and then engage.
-This technique is called Depowering the Scrum.
-Another alternative is Sequential Engagement where the front rows engage first and then the second row joins in so that a stable scrum is established.
+Depowering the scrum is a method to reduce scrummaging injuries at lower rugby levels.
+Props should crouch, touch, pause and then engage.
+Another alternative is Sequential Engagement where the front rows engage first, and then the second row joins into an established stable scrum.

 Source: The British Columbia Injury Research and Prevention Unit